bigcommerce/dev-docs/docs/api-docs/storefront/graphql/graphql-api-overview.md

 Use a Customer Impersonation token and store it securely on your server like other secrets.
 When you need to run requests in the context of a particular customer (for example, if they've logged in to your application), send their BigCommerce Customer ID along with the request as the `X-Bc-Customer-Id` header.

+### I want a list of GraphQL error messages

+For a list of GraphQL error messages, see [API Status Codes](/api-docs/getting-started/api-status-codes).

 ## Related resources

 ### Tools